sco0ter/babbler/xmpp-client/src/site/markdown/xep/muc.md

 ## Chat Rooms

-Once you have obtained a `ChatRoom` instance as described above, you can now do multiple things with it:
+Once you have a `ChatRoom` instance, you can now do multiple things with it:

-* Discover occupants in the room and room information
+* Discovering occupants in the room and room information.
 * Entering (aka joining) and exiting (aka leaving) the room.
 * Configuring a room.
 * Sending messages.
 * Listening to messages, subject changes, occupant events (\"leaves\" and \"joins\"), ...

-### Discovering occupants and room info
+### Discovering Occupants and Room Info

+You can discover the occupants, which are currently in the room (nicknames only) with:

 ```java
 List<String> occupants = chatRoom.getOccupants();
 ```

-gets the occupants, which are currently in the room (nicknames only).
+And you get additional room info (e.g. the current subject, the max history messages, the description and room features) with:

 ```java
 RoomInfo roomInfo = chatRoom.getRoomInfo();
 ```

-gets the room info, e.g. the current subject, the max history messages, the description and room features.
+### Occupant Use Cases

+These are the use cases, when you are *in* the room (or want to enter the room).

-### Entering a room
+#### Entering a Room

 Before entering a room, you should add listeners to it, if you want to listen for occupants \"joins\" and \"leaves\", subject changes or messages being sent by the room, then enter the room with your desired nickname: